pulumi/docs/concepts/stack.md

 Before updating your running stack, it is recommended that you first view a preview of your the changes via `pulumi preview`.
 A stack must first be selected via `pulumi stack init` or `pulumi stack select`.

-Since the Placeholder CLI runs your program in order to determine which infrastructure changes to apply, `pulumi preview` always provides a pessimistic set of resource changes.
+Since the Colada CLI runs your program in order to determine which infrastructure changes to apply, `pulumi preview` always provides a pessimistic set of resource changes.
 Once the program is actually deployed through `pulumi update`, the actual changes may be much smaller.

-For more information, see [the Placeholder programming model](./programming-model.html).
+For more information, see [the Colada programming model](./programming-model.html).

-### Update and deploy a Placeholder program
+### Update and deploy a Colada program

-To deploy a Placeholder program to a stack for the first time, or to apply program changes to a running stack, use the `pulumi update` command.
+To deploy a Colada program to a stack for the first time, or to apply program changes to a running stack, use the `pulumi update` command.
 A stack must first be selected via `pulumi stack init` or `pulumi stack select`.

 TODO: add command, output, and flags